 You can still, later on, encourage people to request feedback on their own, or to give constructive feedback in private.
 First off, it matters that employees can see positive examples by people they respect, and while this includes HR, each team will also love seeing their managers contributing.

 This will attract people’s attention, they will get used to catching up by reading their daily status emails, and at some point, they will want to contribute.

 You might chat with some key managers or “people people” and ensure that the first 3 weeks, people already know whom to praise for what.
 This way you get to critical mass, and everyone else will slowly follow suit.

 Get together with others who can see the value of Small Improvements, and discuss who will post what information.
 Make sure that there are a few things in the pipeline, and then there’s a huge chance that it will catch on and you can stop seeding, and just post information you intended to post anyway.

 Be creative.
 And share your ideas!

 Do you have further ideas, and would you like to share them?
 You’re more than welcome to send us an email and let us know how you introduced performance reviews or 360s into your organization, and what pitfalls to be aware of.
-We’re happy to share your insight, or even write a use case together with you and promote it.
 Get in touch!